rondlite/reaction-docs/website/versioned_docs/version-v1.4.1/using-ci.md

 original_id: using-ci
 ---

-When a Pull Request is made to the Reaction repo, there are four acceptance steps that should pass before we merge into the `development` branch.
+When a Pull Request is made to the demand repo, there are four acceptance steps that should pass before we merge into the `development` branch.

-When successful, Docker images are also pushed to [Docker Hub](https://hub.docker.com/u/reactioncommerce/).
+When successful, Docker images are also pushed to [Docker Hub](https://hub.docker.com/u/demandcluster/).

 ## Continuous Integration

-[Circle CI](https://circleci.com/gh/reactioncommerce/reaction) runs our tests, with Docker images pushed after a successful test build.
+[Circle CI](https://circleci.com/gh/demandcluster/demandruns our tests, with Docker images pushed after a successful test build.

 ## Lint Review

 Automated duplication, security, style review using Code Climate.

-Follows project `eslint` and [Reaction style guide](styleguide.md).
+Follows project `eslint` and [demand style guide](styleguide.md).

 ## Code Review